NEELIMA2004GUPTA/fagima_frontend/README.md

-# 🛍️ Fagima Product Grid
+# 🛍️ Figma Product Grid

 A stylish, responsive product display page with an animated loader, empty-state illustration, sorting feature, and dynamic product loading.
 Built using **HTML, CSS, and JavaScript** — ideal for eCommerce demos or portfolio projects.